ameen-a/AutoEmoji/README.md

 # Notion AutoEmoji
 Intelligently chosen emojis for your Notion pages.
 Powered by LLMs.

-When you select 'Add Icon' to a Notion page, it assigns a _random_ emoji to it.
+When you select 'Add Icon' to a Notion page, a _random_ emoji is assigned to it.
 I figured I could overengineer a solution by letting a state-of-the-art LLM pick one instead.

 ### Prerequisites